List of ReBoot characters: Scuzzy

 Hexadecimal's familiar.
-A cat-sized animal with a video screen on its head.
+A disembodied floating head that resembles a cat's with an obloid crystal ball on its head.
+Scuzzy is mute but fully aware of surroundings and will admit to Hexadecimal's erratic behavior.
 Named after SCSI, which stands for Small Computer System Interface.
 Scuzzy is last seen in "Firewall".

 The User

 The human operator of Mainframe is perceived by its denizens as a distant, impersonal, deity-like figure.
 Often destructive, it subjects the city to Game Cubes and assumes various avatars to do deadly battle with the unfortunates trapped within them.
 In layman's terms, the User is a computer owner that enjoys playing PC games, blissfully unaware of the havoc they are causing.
 Nonetheless, Mainframers dutifully petition the User to bestow upon them gifts such as increased memory and software upgrades, prayers which are sometimes answered despite the User's sadly limited means.
 Of all the characters depicted, only Fax Modem openly professed to deny the existence of the User, a position roundly regarded as wildly unorthodox and borderline insane.
 The User never appears on screen, although in the third-season finale its keystrokes could be heard as it entered the command to reboot the system.